-- 1. Grant application and or proposal for a major foundation or governmental agency - 2.
-Evaluation plan for intervention within an external facing setting - 3.
-Conduct the evaluation of an existing intervention and/or program - 4.
-Conduct training that demonstrates the student's ability to assess a population's knowledge and needs; this includes the completion of a training manual and an evaluation report of the completed training - 5.
-A health surveillance plan to monitor population health, health equity, and public health services - 6.
-An epidemiologic analysis that identifies factors that affect population health and can be applied to the development or evaluation of disease control and prevention strategies - 7.
-Conduct a qualitative analysis of a community-based participatory research project that leads to action-orientated results for community benefit and/or impact - 8.
-Conduct a comprehensive assessment that includes identifying needs, resources, and policies impacting population health - 9.
-Intervention plan that includes (logic model, theoretical framework, content, scope & and sequence and implementation plan) - 10.
-A strategic plan that incorporates guiding decisions and actions for an organization, collaborative, agency, and/or effort that considers the current organizational climate, public health goals, and objectives, new initiatives, and recommendations. - 11.
-A policy analysis to evaluate the impact of health programs, policies, and systems. - 12.
-A strategic communication plan that 1) identifies a community program, segmented audiences, and effective ways to reach audiences; 2) includes concepts, messages, and materials representatives of the target audiences; and 3) includes strategies for testing and evaluating messaging and channels.
+Example Deliverables MPH Students DrPH Students 1.
+Assessment tool 1.
+2. Grant application and or proposal for a major foundation or governmental agency Evaluation plan for an intervention within an external facing setting 2.
+3. 4.
+5. 6.
+Asset map Data management system Webinar or e-learning course Evaluation plan Interview guide 3.
+4. 5.
+Conduct the evaluation of an existing intervention and/or program Conduct a training that demonstrates the student's ability to assess a population's knowledge and needs this includes the completion of a training manual and an evaluation report of the completed training A health surveillance plan to monitor population health, health equity, and public health services 7.
+8. Logic model (new or redesigned logic model) Poster 6.
+7. An epidemiologic analysis that identifies factors that affect population health and can be applied for the development or evaluation of disease control and preventions trategies Conduct a qualitative analysis of a community-based participatory research project that 9.
+Program tools (health communication messaging, intervention activities, program scope, instructional video, 9. leads to action orientated results for community back participated yrescalen project that Conduct a comprehensive assessment that includes identifying needs, resources and policies impacting population health Intervention plan that includes (logic model, theoretical framework, content, scope & sequence and implementation plan) 11.
+12. educational guide etc.) Recipe or meal plans Survey or questionnaire Training materials 11.
+A strategic plan that incorporates guiding decisions and actions for an organization, collaborative, agency and/or effort that considers current organizational climate, public health goals and objectives, new initiatives and recommendations.
+A policy analysis to evaluate the impact of health programs, policies, and systems.
+A strategic communication plan that 1) identifies a community program, segmented REFLECTIONS ARE NOT CONSIDERED PRODUCTS a udi ences, effective ways to reach audiences; 2) includes concepts, messages, and materials representatives of the target audiences and 3) includes strategies for testing and evaluating messaging and channels.